 The South is famous for its comfort food.

-And that holds true with the unique additions to the American breakfast diet.
+And that holds true with its unique additions to the American breakfast diet.

 Any place that could create unique concoctions like chicken and waffles must know what they’re doing.
 Brunch in Charleston, South Carolina, is certainly no different.
 There are so many places opening and closing that locals and tourists alike can get breakfast out regularly without getting bored.